dkrozelle/s3r/vignettes/Introduction_to_s3r.md

 ```

 ```
-## [1] "top/next/third/file.csv"
+## [1] "file.csv"                          "filename2.txt"
-## [2] "top/next/third/filename2.txt"
-## [3] "top/next/third/fourth/filename.txt"
+## [3] "fourth/filename.txt"               "processed_data/fixed_rownames.txt"
-## [4] "top/next/third/processed_data/fixed_rownames.txt"
 ```

+#### Move, Copy and Sync
+This suite of functions operate similarly to listing functions above, however since from/to locations need to be distinguished you must wrap each path vector in a list.

 #### TBD
-There are a couple of holes currently in this functionality, namely moving, copying, removing items from an s3 bucket.
-These are important, especially as you are learning to interact with a new bucket and need to move incorrectly placed things.
-I'm working on those now, just gimme a minute.
+There are a couple of holes, somwhat on purpose, but mainly because I haven't had the time to do them well.
+Namely removing items from an s3 bucket.
+If you're really in a pinch it can be accomplished by using the ```s3_mv()``` function along with the param ```allow.overwrite = T```.

 Dan